dordnung/Stamm-Webinterface/README.md

 ==================

  1. Dependencies:
-    * You need a homepage with MySQL and PHP.
+    * You need a homepage with MySQL and PHP with mysqli extension.
     * To use PayPal, cURL and Open SSL have to be enabled in your PHP settings.
         * You need a Mail Service.
         * You need a PayPal account with enabled Instant Payment Notification.